-Payments Strategy Forum (PSF): A forum made up of payment industry and end-user representatives with the aim to develop a strategy for payment systems in the UK.
+Payments Strategy Forum (PSF): A forum made up of payment industry and end-user representatives with the aim to develop a strategy for payment systems in the United Kingdom.
+The PSR, the Financial Conduct Authority and the Bank of England attend the Forum as observers.